MHaringa/insurancerating/docs/reference/fisher_classify.md

 set.seed(1)
 x <- rnorm(100)
 fisher_classify(x, n = 5)
+#> Warning: `fisher_classify()` was deprecated in insurancerating 0.8.0.
+#> ℹ Fisher-Jenks classification is a general-purpose grouping method and is not
+#>   directly linked to the insurance rating workflow.
 #>   [1] (-1.1,-0.34] (-0.34,0.23] (-1.1,-0.34] (1,2.4]      (0.23,1]
 #>   [6] (-1.1,-0.34] (0.23,1]     (0.23,1]     (0.23,1]     (-0.34,0.23]
 #>  [11] (1,2.4]      (0.23,1]     (-1.1,-0.34] [-2.2,-1.1]  (1,2.4]